Program Learning Outcomes - 413

 The graduate has reliably demonstrated the ability to:

-1. Analyze and solve routine technical problems related to manufacturing environments through the application of engineering principles.
+1. Analyze routine technical problems to provide solutions in manufacturing environments.

-2. Conduct routine analysis of components, processes, and systems through the application of engineering principles and practices.
+2. Conduct routine analysis of components, processes and systems in the application of engineering principles and practices.

-3. Interpret and prepare graphics and other technical documents to appropriate engineering standards.
+3. Interpret and prepare graphics and other technical documents according to engineering standards.

-7. Conduct quality control and quality assurance procedures as required.
+8. Conduct quality control and quality assurance procedures to support manufacturing processes.

 Essential Employability Skills